 Whether you stay home or go away somewhere, there is one thing you absolutely MUST NOT DO, and that is fret about your business.
 There is zero point taking time off if you’re going to wind up feeling more stressed than you were before.
 Don’t you even think about checking your email to make sure your business hasn’t exploded.
 BECAUSE IT WON’T HAVE.
 Especially not if you’ve followed the guidelines above.
 But even if it has exploded, well, I say fuck it.
 It’s exploded – and when I say ‘your business has exploded’, I obviously mean in the bad way – so there’s nothing you can do anyway, right?

-You didn’t start this business so you could spend all your time slaving away at your laptop.
+You didn’t start a copywriting business so you could spend all your time slaving away at your laptop.
 Didn’t you start it so you could live life the way you want to?
 Doing things you want to do, when you want to do them?